-Public Transportation & Personal Injury
+Public Transportation & Injuries

 In Chicago and the suburbs, public transportation is an important means for people to commute to work and other locations.
 Illinois residents rely on public transportation to get them from one place to another on a daily basis.
 This is especially true in the Chicago metro area, where the Metropolitan Transit Authority (METRA) and Chicago Transit Authority (CTA) offer many different methods of transportation including buses, trains, the “el” and subway service.

 While public transportation is often a safer alternative than driving yourself, it is not immune from collisions causing injuries or even fatalities.
 If you have been involved in an accident while using public transportation, you need to speak to an experienced attorney right away.

 There are complex aspects of filing a claim against the municipal transportation entities that only a legal professional would be able to navigate.
 This article outlines the basics of pursuing a claim and the information your attorney will need know to successfully pursue your case.